eliasb/dfdocker/README.md

 ## **5. Start Cron**

 **"Cron"** is a little program that I installed inside the  **"Drupal"** and the **"MariaDB"** containers.
-This little program will run a backup of you website and your database.
+This little program will run a backup of your website and your database.
 This backup will be located inside your client's folder.

 You should always start **"Cron"** every time you start **"Kitematic"**.
 This will assure that you will have an up to date backup of your website & database.
 If, God forbid, you accidentally delete the containers, you can always recreate them with "Docker-Compose" but your client's files will be protected.